ietf-tools/xml2rfc/README.txt

 4.1  Processing Instructions

-   A *processing instruction* is a directive to an XML application.
-If you want to give directives to 'xml2rfc', the processing instructions (PIs) look like this:
+   A _processing instruction_ is a directive to an XML application.
+If you want to give directives to *xml2rfc*, the processing instructions (PIs) look like this:

        <?rfc keyword='value'?>